jpmansour-ai-dev/Diffusion/README.md

 The model is trained on [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), a dataset of over 200,000 celebrity face images at 64×64 resolution.
 They are fed to the model in batches of 64 during training. <br> Diffusion is a type of self-supervised learning algorithm, meaning it learns from unlabeled data , by exploiting the inherent structure of raw data to generate pseudo-labels, in our case, the noise $\varepsilon$ diffused at each timestep according to the known noise schedule, which the model is trained to predict.

 ## Results

+Diffusion models are objectively inherently expensive to train.
+For the sake of this demonstration, image resolution is reduced to 64×64, the maximum number of channels in the UNet is set to 256, and training is run for 65 epochs.
+The learning rate is set to $2 \times 10^{-4}$, following the original paper.
+The figure below shows 4 generated samples captured across 6 denoising timesteps:

 ## References